• Skip to main content

 I think its safe to say that most people with a smartphone know what I’m talking about.
 Even if you’re better about paying attention to your work than I am (or you have a boss hanging over your shoulder), you probably still feel the pull to check your phone more frequently than you really need to.

 I, of course, feel I have a good reason for my phone addiction.
 I came by it honestly chatting to my future husband on Facebook for three years.
-But over the years it became harder and harder to separate my interest in messages from Nic and all the other notifications, beeps, and updates Facebook and
+But over the years it became harder and harder to separate my interest in messages from Nic and all the other notifications, beeps, and updates Facebook and its friends had to offer.

 While I could sort of ignore the phone issue when Nic and I were apart, now that we live together it’s starkly apparent.
 We both still check our phones a little obsessively.
 We’re together, but we’re still looking for that dopamine-buzz of excitement we were trained to expect from the app.
 Don’t get me wrong, we find each other very interesting, but there’s something about the phone itself which still has a hold on us.